IgniteUI/igniteui-docfx/en/components/themes/examples.md

 </div>
 <div class="divider--half"></div>

-In case you have other preferences for the appearance of the components or the **default theme** doesn't match the interior of your application, you can use the  **Ignite UI for Angular Theming**, which is much easier, fun and efficient way for styling, than writing huge amount of CSS files.
+In case you have other preferences for the appearance of the components or the **default theme** doesn't match the interior of your application, you can use the  **Ignite UI for Angular Theming**, which is much easier, fun and efficient way for styling, than writing a huge amount of CSS.

 ### Get Started